bytebase/.github/profile/README.md

 ### For DBA - 10x operational efficiency

-A collaborative web-console to allow DBAs to manage database tasks and handle developer tickets much more efficiently than traditonal tools.
+A collaborative web-console to allow DBAs to manage database tasks and handle developer tickets much more efficiently than traditional tools.

 ### For Tech Lead - Improve team velocity and reduce risk